pjrobson/cityhashring/README.md

      g++ -o hash_ring_test -g -Wall hash/hash.cpp hash_ring/hash_ring.cpp hash_ring_test.cpp -lcityhash

 The hash ring creates 100 points around the ring for each node that you create in the ring.
 Therefore if you add 3 nodes, you have 300 points around the ring.
-This aids the distribution of hashes around the ring.
+This aids the distribution of hashes.
 Test case 8 demonstrates this with adding 10K hashes to a ring with 3 nodes.
 The distrubution is as follows:

      10.239.0.1:2223 : 3162
      10.239.0.2:2223 : 3247